MykalM/Crypto-Machine-Learning-/README.md

 This upgraded **Crypto Porfolio Risk Analyzer** is an innovative addition to the fintech industry.
 We want to offer optimized cryptocurrency porfolios to everyone, even those who lack the financial knowledge and understanding of cryptocurrencies.
 We plan to build additional features into this like the ability to link to cryptocurrency wallets, interactive and real time education on Machine Learning strategies for clients to choose from.

-The class presentation is located here File: Presentation of the Crypto Risk Portfolio Analyzer[Machine Learning Crypto Converter and Analyzer.pdf](https://github.com/MykalM/Crypto-Machine-Learning-/files/9278601/Machine.Learning.Crypto.Converter.and.Analyzer.pdf)
+The class presentation is located here File: [Machine Learning Crypto Converter and Analyzer.pdf](https://github.com/MykalM/Crypto-Machine-Learning-/files/9278601/Machine.Learning.Crypto.Converter.and.Analyzer.pdf)

 ## **Table of Contents**